LVOL98/LVOL98.github.io/_posts/2020-1-1-SSH-Articles-Overview.md

 ## Definitions

 \[Github\]: Is a versioning tool for software development.
-It common comparison is to google docs, but with a log to see who made which changes
+A common comparison is to google docs, but with a log to see who made which changes

 ## Versioning

-V0.1 Initial Draft
+V0.2 Review Draft